Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: Introduction

 Secondly we show that in the xy-type model the DM term may lead to interesting nontrivial topology of the magnetic exciton bands.
 We stress that this happens in the {\it paramagnetic} state of f electrons on the honeycomb lattice.
-It is already well known that in the ferromagnetic (FM) or antiferromagnetic (AFM) ordered honeycomb lattice magnon bands may become topologically nontrivial and support magnonic edge modes within the gap of split 2D bulk magnon modes \cite{kondo:15,owerre:16a,owerre:16b,kim:16,kondo:19,aguilera:20,kondo:21,mcclarty:22}.
-It is our intention to demonstrate that magnetic order is not a prerequisite for the existence of topological magnetic excitations and corresponding edge modes.
+It is our primary intention to demonstrate that magnetic order is not a prerequisite for the existence of topological magnetic excitations and corresponding edge modes.
 For this purpose we investigate the behaviour of Berry curvature and associated Chern numbers of paramagnetic exciton bands and discuss their model parameter dependence.
 We show that as function of the size of inversion symmetry breaking transitions from zero to integer Chern numbers is possible.
 In the latter case we also derive the existence of the boundary magnetic exciton modes in a continuum approximation around the Dirac points $\bK_\pm$.
 Finally we discuss, that in contrast to topological magnons in a FM the paramagnetic topological magnetic excitons do not lead to a thermal Hall effect as is indeed required by the absence of time reversal symmetry breaking.

 In Sec.~\ref{sec:CEF} we give a brief introduction to f-electron CEF states in less common $C_{3v}$ symmetry with details relegated to Appendix \ref{sec:appCEF}.
 Then Sec.~\ref{sec:Isingmod} discusses the Ising-type models in various techniques and the principle of induced magnetic order.
 In Sec.~\ref{sec:xymod} the xy-type model, its characteristic four dispersion branches and their topological properties including edge modes are investigated.
 Sec.~\ref{sec:discussion} discusses some numerical results and finally Sec.~\ref{sec:conclusion} gives the summary and conclusion.